andersjanmyr/octocat-zen/docs/README.md

 :warning: Make sure to [configure two-factor-authentication](https://help.github.com/en/github/authenticating-to-github/configuring-two-factor-authentication) for your GitHub account.

-At the end of most labs you will find links to relevant resources.
+At the end of each labs you will find links to relevant resources.

+**Tip:** follow the `if applied, this commit will <your subject line here>` best practice for every commit message so you know what is being tested by the build run.
+For example:

+>Add build and test workflow

 ### Resources